toshi0607/Go-FAQ-Japanese-Edition/original.md

 language and because the Go compiler does not report warnings, only errors that prevent compilation.

 There are two reasons for having no warnings.
-First, if it's worth complaining about, it's worth fixing in the code.
-(And if it's not worth fixing, it's not worth mentioning.)
+First, if it’s worth complaining about, it’s worth fixing in the code.
+(And if it’s not worth fixing, it’s not worth mentioning.)
 Second, having the compiler generate warnings encourages the implementation to warn about weak cases that can make compilation noisy, masking real errors that _should_ be fixed.

-It's easy to address the situation, though.
-Use the blank identifier to let unused things persist while you're developing.
+It’s easy to address the situation, though.
+Use the blank identifier to let unused things persist while you’re developing.

 ```
 import "unused"